Havret/dotnet-activemq-artemis-client/README.md

 ### Resources lifespan

 Connections, producers, and consumers are meant to be long-lived objects.
 The underlying protocol is designed and optimized for long-running connections.
 That means that opening a new connection per operation, e.g. sending a message, is unnecessary and strongly discouraged as it will introduce a lot of network round trips and overhead.
-The same rule applies to all ActiveMQ.
-Net resources.
+The same rule applies to all ActiveMQ.Net resources.